gregorias/coerce.nvim/README.md

   keymap_registry = require("coerce.keymap").keymap_registry(),
-  -- The notification function used during error conditions. notify = function(...) return vim.notify(...) end, -- If you don’t like the default cases and modes, you can override them. cases = require"coerce".default_cases, modes = require"coerce".default_modes,
+  -- The notification function used during error conditions. notify = function(...) return vim.notify(...) end, -- If you don’t like the default cases and selection modes, -- you can override them. cases = require"coerce".default_cases, selection_modes = require"coerce".selection_modes,
 }
 ```